 Information on what Australian consular officers can and cannot do to help Australians in trouble overseas is available from the Consular Services Charter.

-Penalties for drug-related offences, including marijuana use, are severe and provide for minimum mandatory sentences.
+Penalties for drug-related offences are severe and provide for minimum mandatory sentences.

 Australian authorities are committed to combating sexual exploitation of children by Australians overseas.
 Australians may be prosecuted at home under Australian child sex tourism and child pornography laws.
 These laws provide severe penalties of up to 25 years’ imprisonment for Australians who engage in child sexual exploitation while outside of Australia.

 The United States recognises dual nationality.
 Dual nationals are required by United States law to travel with both passports and to use their United States passport to enter and exit the United States and its territories.

 Before travelling overseas, dual Australian/United States citizens should also consult travel information provided for United States citizens on the United States Department of State’s Bureau of Consular Affairs website.

 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart Australia.
 Confirm that your insurance covers you for the whole time you will be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.
 The Australian Embassy and Consulates-General cannot assist with medical expenses.